microsoft/nni/docs/en_US/TrialExample/Cifar10Examples.rst

 *Implemented code directory: :githublink:`main.py <examples/trials/cifar10_pytorch/main.py>`*

-You can also use your previous code directly, refer to `How to define a trial <Trials>`__ for modify.
+You can also use your previous code directly, refer to `How to define a trial <Trials.rst>`__ for modify.

 **Config**